 What is a runner's high?

+Despite the challenging amount of effort required when you run, you may finish a session with a smile on your face, feeling lighter than air.
 This is the runner's high — the strange euphoria that sets in after a long bout of aerobic exercise.

 "In the scientific literature, it's used as more of a shorthand for a range of changes to your physiological state that occur with exercise," David Raichlen, an evolutionary biologist at the University of Southern California, told Live Science.